thinkmorestupidless/flight-booking-akka/README.md

 Easiest way to get started is running Kafka and Cassandra via the *-server projects provided and then starting the app itself.

-You can do this via your favourite IDE or from the terminal with
+You can do this via your favourite IDE or from the terminal by running the following commands each in a different terminal window/session

 ```
+sbt 'kafka-server/run'
+sbt 'cassandra-server/run'
 ```

 ## Running in Kubernetes